phu0ngng/nccl/doc/source/env.rst

 NCCL_NTHREADS
 -------------
 The ``NCCL_NTHREADS`` variable sets the number of CUDA threads per CUDA block.
-NCCL will launch  one block per communication ring.
+NCCL will launch one CUDA block per communication channel.

 Use this variable if you think your GPU clocks are low and you want to increase the number of threads.